 - the search terms you used;

-- the pages you accessed on our website and the links you clicked on;
+- the pages you accessed on this site and the links you clicked on;

 - the date and time you visited the site;